AtharvaN88/map-elites/README.md

-    run_archery.py        # Run PT-ME on the Archery domain run_biped.py          # Run PT-ME on the Biped domain compute_arm_qd.py     # Compute QD / MR-QD for the Arm domain __init__.py
+    run_archery.py        # Run PT-ME on the Archery domain run_biped.py          # Run PT-ME on the Biped domain compute_arm_qd.py     # Compute QD / MR-QD for the Arm domain compute_archer_qd.py  # Compute QD / MR-QD for the Archery domain render_biped.py       # Renders a video of the biped; episode length and other parameters can be changed in this file __init__.py

   metrics/